Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 An overview of the signaling pathway of chemotaxis.
 The red circles labeled *L* represent attractant ligands.
 When these ligands bind to receptors, a signal is transduced inside the cell via a series of enzymes, which finally influences the rotation direction of a flagellum.
 {: style="font-size: medium;"}

-In this lesson, we will focus solely on ligand-receptor binding.
+In this lesson, we will discuss how to model ligand-receptor binding.
 In later lessons, we will enter the cell and model the cascade of reactions after this binding has occurred.

 ## Modeling ligand-receptor dynamics

-Although *E. coli* has different types of surface receptors that can sense a variety of different attractant/repellent ligands in its environment, we will focus on how to model the binding of a single type of receptor to a single type of attractant ligand.
+Although *E. coli* has different types of surface receptors that can sense a variety of different ligands in its environment, we will focus on how to model the binding of a single type of receptor to a single type of attractant ligand.

 The chemical reactions that we have considered earlier in this course are **irreversible**, meaning they can only proceed in one direction.
-For example, in the prologue's reaction-diffusion model for [Turing patterns](../prologue/reaction-diffusion), we had the reaction *A* + 2*B* → 3*B*, which we conceptualized as two predators eating a prey and reproducing.
+For example, in the prologue's [reaction-diffusion model](../prologue/reaction-diffusion), we had the reaction *A* + 2*B* → 3*B*.
 But we did not have the reverse reaction 3*B* → *A* + 2*B*.

 To model ligand-receptor dynamics, we will use a **reversible** reaction that proceeds continuously in both directions at possibly different rates.
 If a ligand collides with a receptor, then there is some probability that the two molecules will bond into a complex.
 But at the same time, in any unit of time, there is also some probability that a bound receptor-ligand complex will **dissociate** into two separate molecules.
 In a future module, we will discuss the biochemical details underlying what makes two molecules more or less likely to bond, but for now, we assert that the more suited a receptor is to a ligand, the higher the binding rate and the lower the dissociation rate.

-Why should ligand-receptor bonding be reversible?
-First, surface receptors are typically complicated molecules, and it would be costly to an organism if it needed to keep manufacturing surface receptors rather than sometimes releasing bound ligands.
-Second, if complexes did not dissociate, then a brief increase in ligand concentration would be detected by an organism indefinitely.
-We will say more about how the cell responds to a *changing* concentration of ligand soon.
+Why should ligand-receptor binding be reversible?
+If complexes did not dissociate, then a brief increase in ligand concentration would be detected indefinitely by the surface receptors.
+Without releasing the bound ligands, the cell would need to manufacture more receptors, which are complex molecules.

-For now, we will start building a model of ligand-receptor dynamics.
+We are ready to start building a model of ligand-receptor dynamics.
 We denote the receptor molecule by *T*, the ligand molecule by *L*, and the bound complex as *TL*.
-We have the **forward reaction** *T* + *L* → *TL*, which takes place at some rate *k*<sub>bind</sub>, and the **reverse reaction** *TL* → *T* + *L*, which takes place at some rate *k*<sub>dissociate</sub>.
-If we start with a free floating supply of *T* and *L* molecules, what will happen?
+The **forward reaction** is *T* + *L* → *TL*, which takes place at some rate *k*<sub>bind</sub>, and the **reverse reaction** is *TL* → *T* + *L*, which takes place at some rate *k*<sub>dissociate</sub>.

-*TL* will initially be formed quickly at the expense of the free-floating *T* and *L* molecules; the reverse reaction will not occur because of the lack of *TL* complexes.
-As the concentration of *TL* grows and the concentrations of  *T* and *L* decrease, the rate of increase in *TL* will slow.
+If we start with a free floating supply of *T* and *L* molecules, then *TL* will initially be formed quickly at the expense of the free-floating *T* and *L* molecules.
+The reverse reaction will not occur because of the lack of *TL* complexes.
+However, as the concentration of *TL* grows and the concentrations of  *T* and *L* decrease, the rate of increase in *TL* will slow.
 Eventually, the number of *TL* complexes being formed by the forward reaction will balance the number of *TL* complexes being split apart by the reverse reaction.
-At this point, called a **steady state** or **equilibrium**, the concentration of all particles will stabilize.
+At this point, the concentration of all particles reaches equilibrium.

 ## Calculation of steady state concentration in a reversible ligand-receptor reaction